AHA! Moments Series

 Rachel Carson was an eminent scientist and the foremost nature writer in the United States when she stumbled - or rather crashed - into the realization of what the indiscriminate use of insecticides and pesticides was doing to water systems, plants and animals, and ultimately the health of the American people.
 A soft-spoken and introverted person, Carson sacrificed a successful career to campaign against this short-sighted contamination of the earth, while she herself was dying of breast cancer.
 This book is a very personal look at the writer of Silent Spring - and an American heroine.

 Stranger at the Wall, a dramatic retelling of world events and the ninth novel in Bryant Wieneke's Priority Series, will be available soon!

 It doesn't have to be this way in America.
 It's possible for reasonable people to disagree and work out solutions to even our most difficult problems.
 In Bryant Wieneke's new novel, Stranger at the Wall, American politics take a surprisingly positive turn.
 This is a story of challenges being met with courage and conviction, where people of different beliefs recognize that the welfare of the nation is far more important than anyone's personal agenda.
 And, oh yeah, in Africa, the Great Green Wall, designed to prevent further expansion of the Sahara Desert, is working!
-Kendall Jackson Smith, however, doesn't get to see it.
+However, long-time West African water expert, Kendall Jackson Smith, doesn't get to see it.